nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/yrpAYB2yIZU/index.md

 ---
 title: Install & Configure 301 - Move your Active Directory domain to another server
-description: Have you ever had to rebuild your only domain controller?
-Find out how to move your domain to another server to refresh the OS or just plane rebuild.
+description: Learn how to seamlessly move your Active Directory domain to a new server, perfect for OS refreshes or rebuilding your domain controller.
 date: 2014-01-16T20:22:36Z
 videoId: yrpAYB2yIZU
 url: /resources/videos/:slug